Antennas, Commercial

 The another drawback is their masts.
 You often see examples of their fold over ones with a braided copper jumper across the hinge assembly to maintain a good connection.
 Unless you just have to use one, you're better off with their solid mast.
 In either case, you should use a base spring to minimize stress on the mast.
 If you notice any looseness (on this or any other mobile antenna), replace or tighten the part(s) before they come off while you're driving down the freeway!

-CautioonHustler coils are secured to the mast by about five threads.
-Further, the 3/8x24 stud is pressed into the mast.
-The coil's 3/8x24 ferrule the mast screws into is also a press fit.
+Lastly, Hustler coils are secured to the mast by a pressed-in 3/8x24 stud with just five threads.
+The coil's 3/8x24 ferrule is also a press fit.
 It makes little difference if the coil unscrews, or the mast fails, or the ferrule fails, the coil will fly off!
 Over tightening them isn't the answer either, as this just hastens the connection's failure mode.
 If you use a cap hat, it behooves you to tether (guy) the antenna, as the extra wind load will hasten the loosening problem.

 ☜Return☜